What is Citric Acid?

 What are the uses of citric acid?

 Citric acid is an organic compound that is found in citrus fruits.
-It is a natural preservative and is also used in foods and soft drinks to imbue an acidic (or a sour) flavor.
+It is a natural preservative and is also used in foods and soft drinks to imbue an acidic (or a sour) flavour.
 It is essential in biochemistry as an intermediate in the cycle of citric acid, and thus occurs in the metabolism of almost every living organism.

 Is citric acid dangerous?